Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Experiments

 \subsection{Semantic segmentation}

-\mypara{Method.} To check the performance of ViTs pretrained with Bootleg on a standard dense-prediction task, we run experiments on the ADE20K \citep{ade20k} and Cityscapes \citep{Cordts2016_Cityscapes} semantic segmentation benchmarks.
+To check the performance of ViTs pretrained with Bootleg on standard dense-prediction tasks, we run experiments on the ADE20K \citep{ade20k}, Cityscapes \citep{Cordts2016_Cityscapes}, and COCO-Stuff \citep{caesar2018_COCOStuff} semantic segmentation benchmarks.
+For full implementation details, see \iftoggle{useappendix}{\cref{s:method-semseg}}{the supplementary materials}.

-First, we probe using the kNN methodology from CAPI \citep{darcet2025capi}.
-For this probe, images from the training partition are encoded without augmentations.
-The embeddings and pixel-wise segmentation labels for each patch token form the kNN training set; inference is performed by finding the $k$ nearest neighbours for each patch in the image and then using a majority vote across them for the class of each pixel.
-We sweep 4 neighbourhood sizes.

-Next we probe using a Segmenter \citep{strudel2021segmenter} head trained atop a frozen backbone.
-We consider two heads, trained separately: (Lin) a linear projector from the patch embeddings to the Segmenter, or (Blk) with one randomly initialized transformer block before the projector.
-Our training strategy is based on the BEiT evaluation methodology \citep{bao2021beit}; we train for 128 epochs with a batch size of 64, and augment the data with random resized cropping, horizontal flips, cut-out, and colour jitter.
-We sweep 4 LRs for each head type.
-For full implementation details, see \iftoggle{arxiv}{\cref{s:method-semseg}}{the supplementary materials}.

-\mypara{Results.} As shown in \cref{tab:main-results}, Bootleg performs competitively at semantic segmentation.
+\mypara{Results.} Bootleg performs competitively at semantic segmentation, as shown in \cref{tab:main-results}.
 The frozen probes show Bootleg is much better able to perform pixel-level segmentation than its self-distillation competitor, I-JEPA, demonstrating that distillation of features along the visual pathway facilitates the model's ability to perform at a range of levels of granularity.